BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique brass and antique copper.

 Cleaning antique brass and copper

-Water can seap into flaws in an objects solder and cause corrosion.
+Never immerse your antique brass or copper items in water.
+Water can seap into flaws in your object's solder which can cause corrosion.

-Both products can be extremely harmful to fine metal surfaces.
+These products can be extremely harmful to fine metal surfaces.

 This is a personal choice and is more suitable for some items than others.